smherwig/phoenix-fileserver/README.md

 bd-crypt image
 --------------

-To create a bd-crypt image, `fs.crypt.img`, from the contents of `root/`,
+To create a 128 MiB bd-crypt image, `fs.crypt.img`, from the contents of `root/`, enter:
-enter:

 ```
 cd ~/src/fileserver/makefs